Undefeated Midland Oilfield Accident Lawyers

-Undefeated West Texas Oilfield Accident Lawyers with Billions Won
+West Texas Oilfield Accident Lawyers with the Largest Wins in History

 Our Midland-Odessa Oilfield Accident Attorneys are known for winning the largest settlements and verdicts in history against the largest oil and gas companies in the world.

-In just the past 5 years alone, our Oilfield Accident Lawyers have repeatedly set records for oilfield accident victims and their families across Texas, including:
+In the past 5 years alone, our Oilfield Accident Lawyers have repeatedly set records for oilfield accident victims and their families across Texas, including:

 - #1 Largest Oilfield Accident Settlement in US History